-Many things in your home depend on electricity—from charging your phone to keeping the temperature inside where you want it.
-That’s why it’s annoying when electricity in our homes doesn’t work the way we want it to.
-For many homeowners, this stress can come to a head when lights flicker after their heating and cooling system starts to operate.
+Lots of things in your home depend on electricity—from charging your cell phone to keeping the temperature inside where you want it.
+That’s why it’s annoying when electricity in our homes doesn’t work the way we anticipate.
+For many homeowners, this stress can come to a head when lights flicker after their HVAC system starts to operate.

 When are dimming or flickering lights considered common?

-If you’re noticing dimming that lasts for a fraction of a second when your HVAC kicks in, it probably isn’t something to be worried about.
+If you’re noticing dimming that lasts for a fraction of a second when your HVAC begins, it usually isn’t something to be concerned about.

-If this is the only issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
-If you’re tired of the flickering, schedule an appointment with Bell Air Conditioning Inc. We’ll review your system and see if an equipment upgrade or circuit changes can solve the problem.
+If this is the single issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
+If you’re irritated by the flickering, schedule an appointment with Bell Air Conditioning Inc. We’ll assess the situation and see if an equipment upgrade or circuit changes can solve the problem.

 When should I take action about the flickering lights?

-Flickering lights can also indicate a more serious matter.
+Flickering lights can also signify a more serious matter.
 Don’t assess the situation yourself.
-The problem could be unsafe for you or your home.
-Contact a professional if you notice:
+The problem could be dangerous for you or your home.
+Reach out to a professional if you notice:

-- A circuit breaker trip when you start your HVAC.
-Circuit breakers are an essential part of your home’s electrical system.
-When they trip and shut off power to an area of your home (powered by a specific circuit), they are attempting to protect you from an issue with your circuit.
-While it could be that you have too many appliances on the same circuit, it’s smart to bring a professional in to check that there isn’t a more serious problem.
+- A circuit breaker trip when you switch on your HVAC.
+Circuit breakers are a key part of your home’s electrical system.
+When they trip and shut off power to an area of your house (powered by a specific circuit), they are attempting to protect you from a problem with your circuit.
+While it might be that you have too many appliances on the same circuit, it’s smart to bring a professional in to check that there isn’t a more serious problem.

-Any time your HVAC system and lights don’t work together, it’s a good idea to call a professional in to take a look.
+Any time your HVAC system and lights don’t work together, it’s safe to call a professional in to take a look.
 The team at Bell Air Conditioning Inc is here to provide support.
-When you need us, you can give us a call at 254-307-9572 or arrange an appointment online.
-We’ll make sure everything is in order so your household can feel safe in your home.
+When you need us, you can give us a call at 254-307-9572 or make an appointment online.
+We’ll make sure everything is in order so you can feel safe in your home.